riscv-software-src/riscof/docs/source/commands.rst

 This command is used to collect the ISA coverage metrics of a given test-suite and generate a coverage report in html.

-This command will require the following inputs from the cli:
+This command will require the following inputs from the CLI:

 - suite: The test suite path on which coverage needs to be run
 - env: The path to the environment directory containing the suite-specific header files.
 - cgf: list of covergroup-format files specifying the coverpoints that need to be covered by the the suite

-Optional arguments from the cli:
+Optional arguments from the CLI:

 - config: path to the ``config.ini`` file.
 Defaults to ``./config.ini`` if skipped.
 - work-dir: path to the working directory where all artifacts need to be dumped.
 Defaults to